-Included in key management personnel of the Group are the Directors of the Company and their remuneration as disclosed in Note 23 to the financial statements.
+Included in key management personnel of the Group are the Directors of the Company and their remuneration as disclosed in Note 19 to the financial statements.

-Key management personnel are defined as the members of Board of Directors of the Company and its subsidiary companies whereby the authority and responsibility for planning, directing and controlling the activities of the Group and the Company, directly or indirectly lies.
+Key management personnel are defined as members of the Board of Directors of the Company and its subsidiary companies whereby authority and responsibility for planning, directing and controlling the activities of the Group and of the Company, directly or indirectly lies.

-25. SEGMENT REPORTING
+21. SEGMENT REPORTING